What is a watershed?

-Keep litter, pet wastes, leaves and debris out of street gutters and storm drains – these outlets drain directly to lake, streams, rivers and wetlands.
+- Keep litter, pet wastes, leaves and debris out of street gutters and storm drains – these outlets drain directly to lakes, streams, rivers and wetlands.

-Have your septic system inspected and pumped, at a minimum every three to five years, so that it operates properly.
+- Have your septic system inspected and pumped a minimum of every three to five years so that it operates properly.
 USEPA Septic Maintenance Reference

 - Purchase household detergents and cleaners that are low in phosphorous to reduce the amount of nutrients discharged into our lakes, streams and coastal waters.